Ariana Duckett

 “Problemista” captures the absurdity of Alejandro and Elizabeth’s adventures with sharp accuracy, while raising awareness of some of the most eccentric American concepts that continue to be upheld today.
 Alejandro is not allowed to receive credit card payments, but he must raise money for a lawyer and application fees, so he is told he can do jobs that only give him cash.
 This leads him to strange and borderline uncomfortable gigs and situations to gain enough money.
 The bedroom of his apartment resembles a shoebox despite his constant efforts to make money.
 Elizabeth, who is running out of money to keep her husband cryogenically frozen, must also brainstorm strange and hilarious tactics for raising the funds.
 Their ambitions link them strongly, creating a believable and endearing on-screen friendship that stays with the viewers long after Alejandro and Elizabeth’s adventures come to an end.

-Julian Torres directed, produced, and wrote “Problemista” through A24.
-He gained prominence for “Everything Everywhere All at Once” and has continued to produce profound and creative storytelling for the screen.
+Julian Torres directed, produced, and wrote “Problemista” through A24, which gained prominence for “Everything Everywhere All at Once” and has continued to produce profound and creative storytelling for the screen.
 Though there can be something unsettling about surrealism, which neither admits nor denies the existence of abnormal elements of human existence, “Problemista” handles them quite well.
 Any scenes which diverge from realism connect to Alejandro’s childhood or struggles to be successful.
 For example, as he scours Craigslist for cash-only gigs for his work visa, he enters a colorful universe ruled by a drag queen-esque person whom he speaks with to gauge which jobs he will apply for.
 Though the aim of surrealism is to communicate that which the unconscious cannot communicate otherwise, if every trippy scene in “Problemista” was removed, it may maintain its imagination and story arcs anyway.

 I consider surrealism to work on a spectrum: too much can make the work too unrelatable to emotionally connect with, and too little can make the element underappreciated, undermining the purpose of its inclusion at all.